 Table 1.
-Team chat excerpt from Empire Challenge 2010.
+GBOSS team chat excerpt from EC10.

-Wakil village that he is observing.
 It is obvious to us where the people came from.
-In this section we lay out how we make it equally obvious to the C3 System.
+In this section we layout how we make it equally obvious to a computer program.

-4.1 The Initial Situation
+4.1 The initial situation

 Line 72 of the chat transcript, entered at 19:51 pm, is the first time that observer Heavy2 has typed anything for several minutes.
 This speaker shift has cleared the situation of any active habitats or facts, and moved their content to a passive store from which they can be reactivated when mentioned again.
 In this case, the "black Ford SUV" was already identified and designated as a 'vehicle of interest' earlier at 18:27, and at 18:50 there was the report "three guys have gotten in to black ford suv at wakil."
-Not only is there a known individual to add to the situation (rather than building a new individual), but something is already known about it:7
+Not only is there a known individual to add to the situation (rather than building a new individual), but we already know something about it.10

 '''

-SUV-1: container.contents = collection(count > 3, type = person).
+SUV-1: container.contents = collection(count > 3, type = person)

 '''

-The discourse history established that the SUV is value of the given indexical variable.
+The discourse history established that The SUV is value of the given indexical variable.
 The value of the new variable is the fact that it has entered the village.
-This reintroduces the already-known village into the situation model, along with the fact of the event, but nothing else.
-The present location of the SUV is known (it is part of the minimal model), but nothing is known about its previous location except that it had one: "where the SUV was before it entered Wakil."
+This re-introduces this already known village in to the situation model, along with the fact of the event, but nothing else.
+We know the present location of the SUV (it is part of the minimal model), but we do not know anything about its previous location except that it has one: "where the SUV was before it entered Wakil."

-From the text there is nothing else known about the SUV, not even whether it has stopped moving.
-But in the actual world of the observer, all of this is an established part of reality: It approached along a particular road at a particular angle to the viewer; the sun was shining, creating a shadow of a particular size; buildings in Wakil are made of concrete and painted some color.
-All of this is true, but only what is actually given in the text is present in the situation.
+We do not know anything else about the SUV, not even whether it has stopped moving.
+In the actual world of the observer, all of this is an esablished part of reality.
+It approached along a particular road at a particular angle to the viewer.
+The sun was shining and created shadow of a particular size.
+The buildings in Wakil are made of concrete and painted some color.
+While all of this is true, only what we actually know from the text is present in the situation.
 The rest is latent.